Squier Guitar Ultimate Buying Guide

 When a guitarist sees a Telecaster, they probably hear the tones of some of their favorite fingerstyle musicians and understand what an investment it would be to purchase.
 For that reason, they're often willing to pay upwards of $1,000 for a true Tele.

 Also, the lack of prestige will also affect the long-term value of your new instrument.
-Essentially, a Squier will only depreciate in value, whereas their original models may increase.
+Essentially, a Squier will likely depreciate in value, whereas their original models may increase.

 For example, if you buy a Squier for $280, you play it for five years, and it gets a couple of scrapes on the body.
 Well, you may only find a buyer willing to pay $80 to $120, when an American Tele may increase in value.